 “Are you so dull?” he asked.
 “Don’t you see that nothing that enters a person from the outside can defile them?
 For it doesn’t go into their heart but into their stomach, and then out of the body.”
 (In saying this, Jesus declared all foods clean.)”
 (Mark 7:18-19)

 My Torahist friend Ruth* claimed that the statement “Thus he declared all foods clean” in verse 19 was not written by the original author, Mark, but rather was added later by translators.
 She provided a link to Codex Sinaiticus (a fourth-century manuscript that contains the earliest complete copy of the Christian New Testament) to prove her point.
-I check and Ruth is correct: there is no parenthetical statement in verse 19 in the Codex Sinaiticus Manuscript (CSM).
-It actually includes the same statement without the parentheses:
+I checked and Ruth is correct: there is no parenthetical statement in verse 19 in the Codex Sinaiticus Manuscript (CSM).
+Instead, it includes the same statement without the parentheses:

 “And he said to them: So even you are without understanding?
 Do you not perceive that nothing from without by entering into a man can defile him? because it goes not into his heart, but into his belly, and is cast out into the sink, making all meats clean.”
 (Mark 7:18-19 CSM, emphasis mine)